Coverage Optimization using Generalized Voronoi Partition: Introduction

-Most authors consider sensor network to be homogeneous in nature.
+In the literature, sensors in a network are usually considered to be homogeneous in their capability.
 Whereas, in practical problems, the sensors may have different capabilities even though they are similar in their functionality.
 The heterogeneity in capabilities could be due to various reasons, the chief being the difference in specified performance.
-In this paper we address a locational optimization problem for sensors with heterogeneous capabilities.
+Though some researchers address optimal deployment of heterogeneous sensors (such as \cite{vkumar}), one of the well known generalization of the standard Voronoi partition (weighted Voronoi partition, Power diagram, etc.) is used to address heterogeneity.
+In this paper, we generalize the standard Voronoi partition to address a class of heterogeneous locational optimization problems, which include some of the problems addressed in the literature.
+We use node functions in place of the usual distance measure used in standard Voronoi partition and its variants.
+The mobile sensors are assumed to have heterogeneous capabilities in terms of their effectiveness.
+This paper presents a generalization of the optimal deployment concepts presented in \cite{bullo1,bullo2}, using generalized Voronoi partition in place of the standard Voronoi partition.
+Some preliminary results have been reported in \cite{isvd08} earlier.
+This paper gives a more elaborate treatment.